Load example mixed dataset

 Lauritzen S, Spiegelhalter D (1988).
 Local Computation with Probabilities on Graphical Structures and their Application to Expert Systems (with discussion).
 Journal of the Royal Statistical Society

-The first step is to import the data set.
-If you have unstructured data, use the df2onehot functionality bnlearn.bnlearn.df2onehot().
-The Examples section contains examples how to import a raw data set followed by (basic) structering approaches (section: Start with RAW data).
-In my case I will load the data from bnlearn, which is readily a structured dataset.
+The first step is to import the dataset.
+For unstructured data, use the df2onehot functionality bnlearn.bnlearn.df2onehot().
+The Examples section contains examples of importing raw data followed by basic structuring approaches (section: Working with Raw Data).
+In this case, we’ll load a structured dataset from bnlearn.

 import bnlearn as bn